Kiratpur Raja Ram

 Kiratpur Raja Ram is a village in Vaishali district of Bihar, India.
 It is located in the Bhagwanpur block.

 According to the 2011 Census of India, the village has 2020 households with a total population of 10,891.
 This includes 5717 males and 5174 females.
 The effective literacy rate (literacy rate excluding children aged 6 years and below) is 58.41%.

 The Vishun Roy College is located in Kiratpur Rajaram.
-Owned by an Indian Philanthropist cum an powerful politician Dr. J Yadav @ Judge Sahab,the college was once known for producing state-level exam toppers.
+Owned by an Indian Philanthropist and powerful politician Dr. J Yadav at Judge Sahab, the college was once known for producing state-level exam toppers.
 However, in 2016, it was de-recognized by the Bihar School Examination Board (BSEB) for irregularities.